kiraio-moe/remove-unity-splash-screen/README.md

 ## Notes

+- If you choose Compresssion Method in Build Settings to Default, Unity will use `globalgamemanagers` directly without packing it into `data.unity3d` file.
+So, it will be much easier to remove the splash screen.
-- There is no difference affecting the splash screen in the `globalgamemanagers` file between Development builds and Release builds.
+- No difference between Development build and Release build.
+- No difference either Mono/IL2CPP scripting backend.

 ## Result